oldmanbluntz/TerrariumPi-Remote-Sensor/README.md

 You will have to add the ESP32 with the boards manager. esp32 by Espressif Systems.

 you will need the following libraries installed on ArduinoIDE:
-Adafruit Unified Sensor
+Adafruit Unified Sensor,
-ArduinoJSON
+ArduinoJSON,
-BH1750
+BH1750,
-DHT sensor library
+DHT sensor library,
-DallasTemperature
+DallasTemperature,
-ESPAsyncWebSrv
+ESPAsyncWebSrv,
 onewire